Klay Thompson: Dealing with injuries (2019–2022)

 On July 1, 2019, Thompson agreed to stay with the Warriors on a five-year, $190 million maximum contract with an additional fifteen-percent trade kicker as a result of not making an All-NBA Team, which could have made him eligible for a supermax deal like Curry was in 2017.
-The next day, on July 2, Thompson underwent successful knee surgery on his torn ACL, and missed the entire 2019–20 season as a result.
+The next day, Thompson underwent successful knee surgery on his torn ACL, and missed the entire 2019–20 season as a result.
 Thompson officially re-signed with the Warriors on July 10.
 He returned to practice with the Warriors in September 2020.
-On November 19, it was announced that Thompson would again miss the entire 2020–21 season due to an Achilles tendon injury, which he suffered in a pickup game in Los Angeles.
+On November 19, it was announced that Thompson would miss the entire 2020–21 season due to an Achilles tendon injury, which he suffered in a pickup game in Los Angeles.

 On November 28, 2021, Thompson was assigned to the Santa Cruz Warriors, Golden State's NBA G League affiliate, alongside James Wiseman for rehab purposes.
-He was recalled on December 1.
-Thompson and Wiseman were yet again assigned to Santa Cruz on December 11.
+Thompson was recalled on December 1.
+They were yet again assigned to Santa Cruz ten days later.

-Comeback and fourth NBA championship (2022–present)
+Comeback and fourth NBA championship (2022–2024)

-On January 8, 2022, Thompson announced he would make his return to the court on January 9 against the Cleveland Cavaliers.
-In his return, Thompson scored 17 points on 7-from-18 shooting in 20 minutes, as the Warriors defeated the Cavaliers 96–82.
-On February 12, Thompson scored 16 of his then season-high 33 points in the fourth quarter against the Los Angeles Lakers in a 117–115 comeback win.
-On March 12, Thompson scored a then season-high 38 points along with six rebounds and five assists in a 122–109 win over the reigning champions Milwaukee Bucks.
-On April 10, in the final game of the regular season Thompson scored a season-high 41 points for the Warriors in a 128–107 win over the New Orleans Pelicans to clinch the third seed in the Western Conference.
+On January 8, 2022, Thompson announced that he would make his return to the court on January 9 against the Cleveland Cavaliers.
+In his return, Thompson scored 17 points on 7-from-18 shooting in 20 minutes, as the Warriors won 96–82.
+On February 12, Thompson scored 16 of his then season-high 33 points in the fourth quarter against the Los Angeles Lakers in a narrow 117–115 comeback victory.
+On March 12, Thompson scored a then season-high 38 points along with six rebounds and five assists in a 122–109 victory over the reigning champion Milwaukee Bucks.
+In the final game of the regular-season, Thompson scored a season-high 41 points for the Warriors in a 128–107 victory over the New Orleans Pelicans to clinch the #3-seed in the Western Conference.